martinohanlon/exploring-space-with-minecraft/worksheet.md

 The joystick is also hittable and will move the Astro Pi computer around the Minecraft world.

 ## What Next?
-Now move on to [worksheet 2](worksheet2.md) to learn how to incorporate all of this into a wearable device.
+Now move on to [worksheet 2](worksheet2.md) to learn how to display data from the Sense HAT in Minecraft.